MiladMokhtaridoost/Signature/LWLR/README.md

 # Running interaction analysis with Signature
 Signature runs with one simple shell script - the _user-friendly scheduler_ - which has been generated to submit your job in batches of 3 cell types.
-Larger batches can be submitted depnding on your computer's processing power and memory limits.
+Larger batches can be submitted depnding on your HPC's processing power and memory limits (see Making user-specific modifications section).

 To get started:
 1. Split up the cells/datasets you want to analyze into batches of 3 and assign each batch a number